Jing Wang, PhD, MPH, RN, FAAN

 Yaguang Zheng, PhD, MSN, RN

 Assistant Professor, New York University School of Nursing, NY, USA

-My research interests focus on improving self-management skills and lifestyle behavioral changes using technology for adults with diabetes or obesity.
-In particular, my work focuses on developing a theory-based mobile health behavior intervention for older adults with type 2 diabetes to improve their self-management of disease.
-I am also interested in examining long-term patterns of technology-based self-monitoring behaviors.
+Dr Zheng's research interests focus on improving self-management skills and lifestyle behavioral changes using technology for adults with diabetes or obesity.
+In particular, her work focuses on developing a theory-based mobile health behavior intervention for older adults with type 2 diabetes to improve their self-management of disease.
+She is also interested in examining long-term patterns of technology-based self-monitoring behaviors.

 Leanne Lefler, PhD, MSN, RN

 Associate Professor, College of Nursing, University of Arkansas for Medical Sciences, Arkansas, USA

 Dr. Leanne Lefler, PhD, APRN is a board-certified Advanced Practice Nurse and Adult Clinical Nurse Specialist.
 Her expertise focuses on health promotion in older adults by reducing cardiovascular risk, improving physical activity and self management of chronic disease.
 She has received federal, foundation, and other funding for this work.
 Recent research includes modifying individual health by promoting equity & building a culture of health within communities.
 She is a fellow in the American Heart Association and was named a Culture of Health Nurse Leader by the Robert Wood Johnson Foundation & AARP.